gmc-code/PC-app-development/docs/Anvil/insult_generator.rst

 Themes, Roles, Colour Schemes and theme.css
 ----------------------------------------------

-| Colouring the new buttons to work like the Shakespearean INsult button requires lots of work.
+| Colouring the new buttons to work like the Shakespearean Insult button requires lots of work.

 Colour Scheme panel
 ~~~~~~~~~~~~~~~~~~~~~~